 Compare cheap quotes from leading taxi and private hire Insurance providers including

-They were recognized as an industry leader in the insurance market in July 2019 when they were named commercial insurance broker of the year, this was for all their products including Towergate taxi insurance.
+They were recognized as an industry leader in the insurance market in July 2019 when they were named commercial insurance broker of the year, this was for all their products including Towergate taxi insurance, private hire insurance and public hire insurance

 The business side of the policy will resemble a regular commercial policy, as it will cover employer's liability as a minimum, product liability, stock, business interruption, pecuniary insurance and sometimes other business related cover, such as legal expenses.